patching...

 For the third time in less than six months, a Tewksbury restaurant is closing its doors.

-A Novel Cafe, located at 464 Main St., will close for good on Saturday, Sept.
+will close for good on Saturday, Sept.
 10, according to co-owner Marc Ginsburg.
 The business, which combined a bookstore and cafe, was managed by Ginsberg's wife, Leisa.

 "In the end it was just a business decision," said Marc Ginsburg.
 "After the summer, we took a look at things and we made the call.